 This lounge offers a good range of non-alcoholic beverages including tea, coffee, juice soft drinks and water.

-The selection of alcoholic beverages seems to be the same although draft beer is available now in addition to cans.
+The selection of alcoholic beverages seems to be the same as in the old Terminal 1 lounge although draft beer is available now in addition to cans.
 Korean Air, however, has added a bar.
 The bar appears to be self serve as I’ve never seen a bartender although my visits have been in the morning.

 The best feature of the Prestige Lounges is the showers.
 The rooms are large, the showers are easy to operate and have good pressure and temperature.